abuisman/tukey/README.md

 [![Gem Version](https://badge.fury.io/rb/tukey.svg)](https://badge.fury.io/rb/tukey)

-Tukey is provides DataSets which can be put in a tree.
+Tukey provides DataSets which can be put in a tree.
 This way you can store partial results of calculations or other data and, for example, create charts, tables or other presentations.

 ![John Tukey - Statistician and inventor of the 'bit'](John_Tukey.jpg)